 The best ways to maintain proper uterine function and health are:

 Diet and Exercise: Eating a wholefood nutrient dense diet.
 Walking and Fertility Yoga are two of the best ways to maintain uterine health and position.

-Self Fertility Massage and Mayan Abdominal Massage: This type of massage helps to maintain proper alignment of the uterus, increase and maintain healthy circulation, helps to promote a healthy menstrual cycle, maintain strength of uterine muscles, and support proper hormonal balance.
+Self-Fertility Massage and Maya Abdominal Massage: This type of massage helps to maintain proper alignment of the uterus, increase and maintain healthy circulation, helps to promote a healthy menstrual cycle, maintain strength of uterine muscles, and support proper hormonal balance.

 Herbs: There are many herbs specific as uterine tonics that help the uterus to slightly contract to help maintain muscle tone of the uterus.
 Herbs that are uterine tonics that have been shown safe for daily use prior to ovulation are; Raspberry leaf and Evening Primrose Oil.